kestra-io/docs/docs/administrator-guide/monitoring/debug.md

 ---
 # Debugging techniques

-Without any order, find debugging techniques that administrator can used to understand theirs issues:
+Without any order, here are debugging techniques that administrators can used to understand their issues:

 ## Enable verbose log
-Kestra had some [endpoints](README.md#others-micronaut-default-endpoint) and one for allowing change logging verbosity at run time.
+Kestra had some [endpoints](README.md#others-micronaut-default-endpoint) including one that allow changing logging verbosity at run time.

-Inside the container (or in local if standalone jar is used), just send this command to enable very verbose logging:
+Inside the container (or in local if standalone jar is used), send this command to enable very verbose logging:

 ```shell
 curl -i -X POST -H "Content-Type: application/json" \